runnndmc/eloquent-js/program-structure.md

 **Do Loop**

 A do loop is similar to a while loop.
 This loop always executes it's body at least once.
-It starts texting whether it should stop only after the first execution.
+It starts testing whether it should stop only after the first execution.

 ex:
 ```